consuldemocracy/consuldemocracy/docs/en/installation/docker.md

 - You're having troubles having [prerequisites](prerequisites.md) installed.
 - You want to do a quick local installation just to try CONSUL or make a demo.
-- You prefer not to interfer with other rails installations.
+- You prefer not to interfere with other rails installations.

 ## Prerequisites